jhadida/nxp/docs/overview.md

 ### Parsing

-Parsing is carried out by the `Parser` class, which defines the method `parse( Cursor ) -> RElement`.
+Parsing is carried out by the `Parser` class, which defines the method `parse( Cursor ) -> RNode`.
 Internally, parsing relies heavily on the `Context` class, which effectively maintains the _state_ of the parser while the cursor is read.

 At any given time, the context is within a certain _scope_ (initially the "main" scope), and attempts to match _rules_ sequentially within that scope.
 When a match is found, the successful rule and corresponding match are saved as an `RMatch` object, and the context returns either `True` or `False` to the parser, depending on whether a matching rule was found or not.